NULabNortheastern/digitalassignmentshowcase/data-ethics/fa25-bakaya-LPSYC4236-aiforlitrature/README.md

 <h1>AI For Literature Reviews</h1>

-This module will discuss data ethics, particularly around big data, algorithmic bias, and research best practices as well as give a general introduction to feminist data practices.
+This module will discuss what is AI, AI biases, and how to use AI responsively for literature review.

 <h2>Individual Class Info</h2>